Braves vs. Cardinals Player Props Betting Odds

-Player prop bet options for Ronald Acuna Jr., Nolan Arenado and others are listed when the Atlanta Braves host the St. Louis Cardinals at Truist Park on Tuesday (first pitch at 7:20 PM ET).
+Player prop betting options for Ronald Acuna Jr., Nolan Arenado and others are available in the Atlanta Braves-St. Louis Cardinals matchup at Truist Park on Wednesday, starting at 7:20 PM ET.

 Bet on this matchup or its props with BetMGM!